Kristin School: House system

 Kristin School has a house system consisting of four houses: Mariner, Jupiter, Apollo, and Saturn.
 The houses are named after the corresponding space probes launched by NASA.
 The naming of the houses after the space probes reflects the school's and the greater Albany region's historical origins.
 Founded in 1973, space exploration was at the forefront of human progression and the school's houses were named to reflect the same pioneering spirit the founding parents of the school held.
 Many of the streets in the area reflect the importance of this era also most notably William Pickering Drive.
 William Pickering was a New Zealand rocket scientist that worked for NASA involved with these space probes.
-Other such as Constellation and Apollo Drive can be noted.
+Others such as Constellation and Apollo Drive can be noted.

 Houses compete against each other in sporting codes such as Cross Country and Athletics as well as Cultural events such as House Music.
 House Music had its inception in 2005 and is an event where each house competes with musical theatre numbers the students have devised.
 House Points can also be won for academic merit, good behaviour and other achievements at the discretion of the teaching staff.

 In the Senior School, the houses provide the framework for the pastoral care system.
 From Years 11–13 each house has a dean in charge of the students for each of the Houses.
 In Year 11 and Year 12, annual school camps are grouped by houses, and each house has its own student council to initiate community service projects within the wider school community.